Deepakv1210/florian-ai-dashboard/README.md

 Florian AI helps EMS responders by analyzing emergency calls when they’re occupied, extracting critical information, and displaying it clearly and urgently to aid prioritization.

-## 💡 Why Florian?

-Named after **Saint Florian**, the patron saint of first responders, this system is built to **honor the bravery of emergency workers** and provide them with AI-enhanced tools to save lives more efficiently.

 ---

 ## 🧠 What It Does